← jordandalton.com

 }

-To make this a terminable middleware we’ll add the following method to the class, along with a logging point so we can log when this method is called.
+To make this a terminable middleware we'll add the terminate() method to the class, along with a logging point so we can see when it fires:

 /**